vindennl48/SineGen/README.md

 ## How To Use

 The __SineGen__ is simple to use.
-If you wish to keep any default values, simplpy, do not add a flag for those values.
+If you wish to keep any default values, simply do not add a flag for those values.
 For a list of possible flags and default values:

 ```